MicrosoftDocs/sql-docs/azure-sql/database/doc-changes-updates-release-notes-whats-new.md

 ## Preview

-The following table lists the features of Azure SQL Database that are currently in preview:
+The following table lists the features of Azure SQL Database that are currently in preview.

+> [!NOTE]
+> Features currently in preview are available under [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/), review for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+Azure Synapse Analytics provides previews to give you a chance to evaluate and [share feedback with the product group](https://feedback.azure.com/d365community/forum/ef2b2b38-2f25-ec11-b6e6-000d3a4f0f84) on features before they become generally available (GA).

 | Feature | Details |
 | ---| --- |